Making Partnerships Work:

 |

-Courts/Legal: With the National Child Welfare Resource Center for Legal and Judicial Issues we develop tools for courts and agencies to improve judicial administration and legal representation, particularly in the areas of planning and quality improvement. |
+Courts/Legal: With the National Child Welfare Resource Center for Legal and Judicial Issues we developed tools for courts and agencies to improve judicial administration and legal representation, particularly in the areas of planning and quality improvement. |

 |